The Equal-Life project

 More news

-European Human Exposome Network (EHEN)
+Part of the European Human Exposome Network

 Equal-Life is part of the European Human Exposome Network (EHEN), comprised of nine projects selected from one call.
 The European Union has helped create this network through its Horizon 2020 Framework Programme for Research and Innovation.
 The initiative represents a significant EU-endorsement to the relatively young field of exposome research.
 The goal of all nine large-scale research projects is to understand health impacts during lifelong environmental exposures.